-The following section provides a brief summary of current scientific research regarding sources of PPCPs in water supplies.
-Processes or mechanisms by which PPCPs get into water supplies are described.
-Both short- and long-term impacts on human and environmental health resulting from the presence of PPCPs in water supplies are reviewed.
+The following section provides a brief summary of current scientific research regarding sources of PPCPs in fresh water resources.
+Processes or mechanisms by which PPCPs get into such resources are described.
+Both short- and long-term impacts on human and environmental health resulting from the presence of PPCPs in fresh water resources are reviewed.